Skip to content

 [m]y ([father's]) {name} is ([emmanuel]).

-Note that a markup language can be a company-defined language created for effective communication with its typesetters on the specific way to display the company's text.
+Note: A markup language can be a company-defined language created to effectively communicate with its typesetters about how to display the company’s text.

-In other words, a markup does not have to be in the public domain before it can be called a markup language.
+In other words, a markup doesn’t need to be in the public domain before it can be called a markup language.

-For instance, I specifically created the markups in the example above for this article.
+For instance, I created the markups in the above example specifically for this article.
 But guess what?
 It is still a markup language.

-Furthermore, based on my chosen editorial guideline, the bracket markups, in the snippet above denote:
+Furthermore, based on my chosen editorial guideline, the bracket markups in the snippet above denote the following:

 () Round Brackets means Bold